g-chauvel/zuul-jobs/roles/tox/README.rst

    Flag controlling whether to attempt to install python packages from any other source code repos zuul has checked out.
 Defaults to True.

+.. zuul:rolevar:: tox_package_name

+   Allows a user to setup the package name to be used by tox, over reading a setup.cfg file in the project.

 .. zuul:rolevar:: zuul_work_dir
    :default: {{ zuul.project.src_dir }}